Congyuwang/Rusty-Bitcoin-Explorer/README.md

 }
 ```

-### Iterate through blocks (in different format) with outpoints connected to outputs
+### Iterate through all blocks with Input Addresses Found

 ```rust
 use bitcoin_explorer::{BitcoinDB, FConnectedBlock, SConnectedBlock};